Skip to content

 • “Through a code installed on the façades, once it is detected by the phone's camera, app users receive voiced information about the health facility and the services available.”

-§ And your centre?
+§ And your campus?

 Every classroom and clinic can be guided by voice.